auremoser/mozsci/log/worklog.md

 * meeting with steph
 * appreciation nominations
 * emails to fellows and
+* updated fellows call starting on the 28th

 * email fellows invite for weekly meetings
 * add line [70](https://public.etherpad-mozilla.org/p/fellowships-onboarding)